vandycknick/teleport/rfd/0098-registered-openssh-nodes.md

 `tctl create` will auto-generate `metadata.name` if it is not already set so users don't have to generate GUIDs themselves.
 Also, if `sub_kind` is set to `openssh`, `spec.public_addr` will not be allowed for registered OpenSSH nodes as it is not needed.

-### Session recording

-Currently session recording is required to be set be in `proxy` mode to work with OpenSSH nodes.
-That is not going to change, but ideally this requirement could be lifted when Teleport agent nodes and registered OpenSSH nodes are both in a single cluster.
-When establishing an SSH connection inside a cluster, depending on what the session recording mode is set to the appropriate type of session recording would be used:

-If session recording is in `node` or `node-sync` mode:

-- If the node is a Teleport Agent node, the node would record the session and upload it as normal.
-- If the node is a registered OpenSSH node, the Proxy would terminate and record the SSH session and upload it.

-If session recording is in `proxy` or `proxy-sync` mode:

-- Behavior would be unaffected.
-The Proxy would terminate, record and upload the session.
-This mode will still be required if users of a cluster wish to connect to unregistered OpenSSH nodes.

-I propose that `proxy` or `proxy-sync` session recording modes continue to be required when connecting to any OpenSSH node through Teleport, *at first*.
-When registering OpenSSH nodes and preforming RBAC checks on them is completed and possibly released, then work could be done to streamline session recording with registered OpenSSH nodes.

 ### Security

 Both RBAC checks and session recording for registered OpenSSH nodes require that users connect through a Proxy.
 If users are able to connect to registered OpenSSH nodes directly, they can bypass both features.
 Currently the User CA public key is copied to OpenSSH nodes and configured to be trusted by `sshd`.
 This means OpenSSH nodes will accept certificates that are signed by the User CA. The problem with that is when Teleport users authenticate with a cluster, the Auth server replies with a certificate that is signed by the User CA. Users could potentially use this certificate to directly connect to registered OpenSSH nodes.

-Using the new OpenSSH CA to sign certificates used to authenticate with registered OpenSSH nodes solves this problem, as Teleport users do not have access to any certificates signed by the OpenSSH CA.
+Using the new Agentless CA to sign certificates used to authenticate with registered OpenSSH nodes solves this problem, as Teleport users do not have access to any certificates signed by the Agentless CA.

 ### UX